raspberrypilearning/amazing-image-identifier/en/step_5.md

  + `display_text` is a string that gives the text to display.

-Here’s an example of a simple application that uses the Text widget:
+Below is an example of a simple application that uses the `Text` widget.
 ```python
 from guizero import App, Text